BusyStudent/Btk-ng/README.md

 - [ ] IME disappearence when has Win32 child window (SDL backend)
 - [ ] Focus does gained for once mouse click when has Win32 child window (SDL backend)
+- [ ] Render Wrong on clip, maybe matrix or paint backend has bug?

 ## Todo List